-Many travel credit cards will charge extra fees if you make purchases outside the United States.
-Known as foreign transaction fees, these fees can cost up to two to three percent of every purchase.
-To avoid unnecessary costs, most financial experts and websites advise that you avoid cards with these fees.
-So, that’s what we did — none of the cards on our list have foreign transaction fees.
+Many credit cards charge extra fees on purchases made outside the United States.
+Known as foreign transaction fees, these surcharges can add up to 2% to 3% to every purchase.
+To avoid these pesky expenses, we double-checked that our preferred travel credit cards don’t levy foreign transaction fees.

 Travel rewards and perks

-A good travel credit card will offer a sign-up bonus.
-These bonuses usually consist of a large amount of points or miles if you spend a certain amount within the first few months of having your card.
+A good travel credit card offers a hefty sign-up bonus.
+These bonuses usually consist of a large number of points or miles if you spend a certain amount within the first few months of having your card.
 The higher the spending cutoff, the greater the final bonus will be.
 At the same time, a higher cutoff puts you at risk of carrying a heavy balance — a common strategy credit card companies use to increase the chance of you paying interest.
 The best travel credit card will provide a more reasonable balance between the cutoff and the bonus amount.

 The criteria listed above matter most in terms of the financial value of a travel card, but you want to ensure that the perks and benefits of a card match your needs as well.
 Certain cards offer worthwhile benefits, such as travel protection (think: trip cancellation insurance, emergency travel aid, and even lost luggage reimbursement).

 As for customer support, most credit card companies have similar offerings, such as 24/7 customer service and helpful guides on their websites.
-All of our top picks have customer support lines and helpful resources on their websites.
+All of our top picks have customer support lines and plenty of online resources.
 For instance, Capital One has a reward estimator that converts your monthly spending amounts into the miles you will earn.

 Why we chose it